BULLY BREED RESCUE gone wrong!

-Subject of NARWAI investigation in Breckinridge County, KY will be tried by jury.
-NARWAI Reps and complaining rescue attended SEVEN pre-trial hearings to demand accountability for cruelty.
+Subject of NARWAI investigation in Breckinridge County, KY will be tried by jury on 7/12/2019.
+NARWAI Reps and complaining rescue attended EIGHT pre-trial hearings to demand accountability for cruelty.
 NARWAI submitted documents/evidence to incite action and later, filed interrogatories into pretrial decisions, evidence admissibility and other actions.
 Testimony/evidence was revisited and was deemed admissible.
 This "rescuer" was under investigation at NARWAI for some time.
 We felt county officials were ignoring evident cruelty on the property.
 A kennel license was even approved.
 NARWAI is challenging issuance of the license per ordinance.

 This is a precedent-setting case.
 Animal crimes must be prosecuted per statutes regardless of location or local officials' perspective on animal life.
 Arrest made 3/25/2017- animal cruelty for withholding medical treatment causing pain/suffering, theft for refusal to return a dog to rescue upon demand.
 The cooperation of Deputy Tyler Hardin on issues this "rescue operation" is appreciated.
 He was instrumental in achieving results, responsive every time he was contacted.
 Deputy Hardin made many visits to the property prior to this arrest when we reported potential harm and/or stolen dogs on property.
 He also served the current warrants despite evident attempts to evade.

 This case could be the first such case heard by jury in Kentucky.
 The rescue that saved Lily has been and will provide testimony.
 NARWAI is involved to speak for the victim (Lily) and ensure the suffering intentionally inflicted upon her is not ignored.
 We will see justice for Lily.
 We will see this county uphold Kentucky's notoriously insufficient animal cruelty statute.